Mario Kart World Review

 Unlockables:

-Mario Kart World does feature a very large selection of unlockables, mostly in the form of the karts and the characters themselves.
+Mario Kart World features a very large selection of unlockables, primarily in the form of karts and characters.

-Karts are unlocked by collecting coins during races (or in the open world), while the characters are unlocked by picking up specific food hidden across the map.
-These locations can also be found during races, but when playing in the open world you can actually speed things up.
-By finding a food location you can grab something to eat, face the food stand or cafe, and eat the food right then and there.
-The item itself will give you a speed boost, but facing the cafe will cause you to crash into the wall and not move.
-Your character will unlock a new outfit, and you can then swap to a different character to repeat the process.
+Karts are unlocked by collecting coins during races or in the open world, while characters are unlocked by picking up specific food items hidden across the map.
+These food locations can also be found during races, but playing in the open world allows you to speed things up.
+By finding a food location, you can grab something to eat.
+Facing the food stand or cafe and eating the food right then and there will give you a speed boost, but facing the cafe will cause you to crash into the wall and not move.
+After consuming the food, your character will unlock a new outfit, and you can then swap to a different character to repeat the process.

-As mentioned above stickers are also unlocked by completing challenges, and there are actually a few hidden surprises to find as well.
-We will not be spoiling these in the review, but one in particular is pretty huge.
+As mentioned above, stickers are also unlocked by completing challenges, and there are actually a few hidden surprises to find as well.
+We won't be spoiling these in the review, but one in particular is pretty huge.

 Multiplayer:

-And finally, what would a new Mario Kart be without online multplayer?
+And finally, what would a new Mario Kart be without online multiplayer?

-As with past titles, Mario Kart World allows players to either jump into multiplayer solo, or with one other friend for split screen play.
-It offers both standard races and the new knockout mode, and of course battle mode is here as well.
-Players all begin with a ranking of 3,000 in this mode, and your rank gets increased or decreased based on which position you are in when the race finishes.
-Obviously first nets the most rewards, while losing will drop you down.
+As with past titles, Mario Kart World allows players to either jump into multiplayer solo or with one other friend for split-screen play.
+It offers both standard races and the new Knockout mode, and of course, Battle Mode is here as well.
+Players all begin with a ranking of 3,000 in this mode, and your rank increases or decreases based on your position when the race finishes.
+Obviously, first place nets the most rewards, while losing will drop your rank.

-Multiplayer also allows you to free roam with friends, and it can also be played while waiting to be put into an actual race.
-It is basically an extended lobby, and hang-out spot.
-Nintendo encourages players to make use of the Switch 2's new Game Chat feature as well, which lets you share your screen, voice chat with others, and even display a video feed of yourself if you have the new Switch 2 camera.
-This is the most social a Mario Kart online mode has ever been, as previously there was no way to communicate in game.
+Multiplayer also lets you free roam with friends, and you can even play while waiting to be put into an actual race.
+It's basically an extended lobby and hang-out spot.
+Nintendo encourages players to use the Switch 2's new Game Chat feature, which lets you share your screen, voice chat with others, and even display a video feed of yourself if you have the new Switch 2 camera.
+This is the most social a Mario Kart online mode has ever been, as previously there was no way to communicate in-game.

-Another hidden feature of online multiplayer is also the ability to create a private room and play free roam with another friend locally in split screen.
-This is actually the only way to play free roam in split screen, as local multiplayer is actually locked out from it.
-Of course there are limitations when using online to achieve this (players can't get too far apart and there are no challenges), but it is better than not being able to do it at all.
+Another hidden feature of online multiplayer is the ability to create a private room and free roam with another friend locally in split-screen.
+This is actually the only way to play free roam in split-screen, as local multiplayer is locked out from it.
+Of course, there are limitations when using online to achieve this (players can't get too far apart, and there are no challenges), but it's better than not being able to do it at all.

 Should you play it?

-If you are a fan of Mario Kart, then there is little to no reason to skip out on Mario Kart World.
-There is no denying that the $80 price tag is steep, but the game itself is a lot of fun and a very nice change of pace for the series.
+If you are a fan of Mario Kart, then there is little to no reason to skip Mario Kart World.
+There's no denying that the $80 price tag is steep, but the game itself is a lot of fun and a very nice change of pace for the series.

-I also can't ignore just how amazing the music is this time around as well.
-Not only do we get new versions of classic Mario Kart songs, but we get great remixes of songs from the ENTIRE Mario series!
-From Yoshi's Island opening song, to Super Mario Bros 3, and of course newer titles like Super Mario Odyssey are all represented here, and it is perfect.
-These songs play in the open world, in the between paths, and on the title screen, and really help set the tone for the game in general.
+I also can't ignore just how amazing the music is this time around.
+Not only do we get new versions of classic Mario Kart songs, but we also get fantastic remixes of songs from the ENTIRE Mario series!
+From Yoshi's Island's opening theme to Super Mario Bros.
+3, and of course, newer titles like Super Mario Odyssey, all are represented here, and it is perfect.
+These songs play in the open world, on the in-between paths, and on the title screen, really helping to set the general tone for the game.

-If there is any actual "issue" or "let downs" with the game however, it would be with some of the features missing from the open world in general.
+If there are any actual "issues" or "let-downs" with the game, however, it would be with some of the missing features in the open world.

-Not being able to play split screen without using an online lobby is a strange design choice, and the lack of a true map that marks challenge locations you've discovered is pretty odd.
-In theory you should just keep replaying them until you complete them, but if you need to come back later you simply have to remember where they were; something that isn't that easy for such a large open world.
+Not being able to play split-screen free roam without using an online lobby is a strange design choice, and the lack of a true map that marks discovered challenge locations is pretty odd.
+In theory, you should just keep replaying them until you complete them, but if you need to come back later, you simply have to remember where they were—something that isn't easy in such a large open world.

-There's also the fact that the rewards aren't anything too crazy, but Mario Kart World sticks to the idea of "you should do something simply because it is fun," and it for sure is an open world that younger players may enjoy more than the adults.
-Not saying there isn't something magical about getting to explore such a large world within the Mario universe, but there is no denying that we do lose our childlike imagination with age.
-It is an unfortunate fact that comes with growing up, and those who can hold onto their old mindset are truly lucky!
-I guess this is where roleplaying comes in, which the online mode and Game Chat features can greatly help with this, but even that isn't for everyone.
+There's also the fact that the rewards aren't anything too crazy, but Mario Kart World sticks to the idea of "you should do something simply because it is fun."
+It is for sure an open world that younger players may enjoy more than adults.
+Not to say there isn't something magical about getting to explore such a large world within the Mario universe, but there's no denying that we do lose our childlike imagination with age.
+It's an unfortunate fact that comes with growing up, and those who can hold onto their old mindset are truly lucky!
+I guess this is where roleplaying comes in, which the online mode and Game Chat features can greatly assist with, but even that isn't for everyone.

 Overall Mario Kart World is an outstanding new entry in the long running series, and it is a worthy launch title for the Nintendo Switch 2.
 Its unique gameplay prevents it from being a replacement for Mario Kart 8 Deluxe, and allows for both games to exist on the same console side by side.
 Anyone who enjoys Mario Kart should for sure give this one a chance, and it is the perfect introduction for new players as well.